 Girling trained at Birmingham School of Art (1941-45) and The Royal Academy Schools (1947-50).
 Her technical expertise was widely respected and developed during her years living in Bennington, Vermont, where she made close relationships with the Colour Field painters.
 In 1965 Girling returned to England to be a mother and wife, two experiences that profoundly shaped her practice and her subsequent return to painting in 1973.

-In 1982 Girling established Triangle Art Network with her husband to connect abstract painters and sculptors across the globe.
+In 1982 Girling established Triangle Art Network with her husband, curator Terry Fenton and philanthropist Robert Loder to connect abstract painters and sculptors across the world.

 As her career progressed, she developed a collage painting technique that brought new painterly spaces and structures to her lifelong study of colour, field and form.